 Plus, if you got a craving that won’t quit, look at your last meal.
-Was there sufficient protein, fat and fiber to keep you satiated?
-Very often, it’s just about the balance of our meals that helps keep that damn sweet tooth at bay.
+Was there sufficient protein, fat, and fiber to keep you satiated?
+Very often, it’s just about the balance of our meals that helps keep that darn sweet tooth at bay.

 If you are left with questions (“What is 15 grams of protein?”
-“What’s a good brand of herbal tea?”
-“Do all dietitians drop the F-Bomb this much?” etc.) feel free to reach out to me at email@example.com
+“What’s a good brand of herbal tea?” etc.) feel free to reach out to me in the comments below.